asantoma/cryptography-notes/understanding-cryptography/02-des.md

 ### Key schedule

 The key schedule derives 16 round keys $k_i$, each consisting of 48 bits, from the original 56-bit key.
 Another term for round key is subkey.
 First, note that the DES input key is often stated as 64-bit, where every eighth bit is used as an odd parity bit over the preceding seven bits.
 It is not quite clear why DES was specified that way.
 In any case, the eight parity bits are not actual key bits and do not increase the security.
 DES is a 56-bit cipher, not a 64-bit one.

+## Decryption

+One advantage of DES is that decryption is essentially the same function as encryption.
+This is because DES is based on a Feistel network.

+## Security

+DES is not considered secure anymore because of the small key size.
+However, 3DES (triple-DES, which means three successive DES applications) is still used and viable.